 - why we’re building each of these products and what the benefits for service teams and wider government are

 - our approach to designing and building GaaP products

 - what stage these products are at right now, and our plans for each of them as they move into public beta and become ‘live’ products

 Technology for digital services

-You may not be the most technical person on your team, but as a service manager you can’t leave all the technology decisions to others.
+You may not be the most technical person on your team, but as a service owner you can’t leave all the technology decisions to others.
 This session will cover:

 - choosing technology, making it possible to change your mind and avoiding lock-in

 - risk and risk management, and getting the whole team thinking about security